turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

-## IdeasBox practice with Cypress :
+## IdeaBox practice with Cypress :

 We know that in our IdeaBox, we have a page that contains a list of ideas and a form to add new ideas.
 Let's see how to add a few Cypress test files to test the following user flows:
 - As a user, I want to be able to see the title of the application.